 T. Kessler Faulkner, R. A. Gutierrez, E. S. Short, G. Hoffman, A.L.
 Thomaz

 Interactive reinforcement learning allows robots to learn from both exploring their environment and from human feedback.
-However, this approach typically assumes that human teachers are continuously paying attention to the robot, which is unlikely to be true during long-term learning.
-Thus, we propose interactive reinforcement learning methods that take the presence or absence of human attention into account.
+Robots can use one of these sources to confirm the performance of the other.
+There are limitations on the human feedback, including human teachers that are not constantly available, or give incorrect feedback to the robot.
+In this work, we propose interactive reinforcement learning algorithms that take the presence or absence of human attention into account, or learn patterns of incorrect feedback to improve performance.

 T. Kessler Faulkner, R. A. Gutierrez, E. S. Short, and A.L.
 Thomaz, Policy Shaping with Supervisory Attention Driven Exploration.
 IROS 2018.